ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 one round-trip or less.
 As noted in {{BBRDrainPacingGain}}, any value at or below 1 / BBRStartupCwndGain = 1 / 2 = 0.5 will theoretically
 achieve this.
-BBR uses the value 0.35, which has been shown to offer good performance on YouTube, when compared with other alternatives.
+BBR uses the value 0.35, which has been shown to offer good performance when compared with other alternatives.

 ## cwnd State and Parameters {#cwnd-state-and-parameters}